 As I in previous paragraphs, patients are unlikely to get any benefit from over-the-counter treatment with analgesics such as paracetamol, ibuprofen (or combination of both), or codeine (see over-the-counter co-codamol).

 Prescription-only medicines are the mainstream in the management of nerve pain (list included in the early part of the post).

 Other treatment options that may be beneficial in neuropathic pain include:

-- Lidocaine patch: may provide benefit in some patients group, when other therapies, including oral drugs, may have questionable safety and tolerability (Sommer & Cruccu, 2017).
-Lidocaine is a local anaesthetic, commonly used in the UK in skin numbing products.
+- Lidocaine patch: may provide benefit in some patients group when other therapies, including oral drugs, may have questionable safety and tolerability (Sommer & Cruccu, 2017).
+Lidocaine is a local anesthetic commonly used in the UK in skin-numbing products.
 In the UK, lidocaine patch is licensed for the management of nerve pain caused by post-shingles infection.